adusca/adusca.github.io/_posts/2013-01-01-Adding_digits.md

 ---
 layout: post
-title: Adding digits in Python
+title: Adding digits in Python (or smarter-looking doesn't mean better)
 ---

 Given a positive integer, compute the sum of its digits.
 This very simple task ended up taking me in my first journey through Python's internals.